Moderator fired from anti-work subreddit after disastrous Fox News interview

 Brigading refers to a coordinated effort from one group to disrupt another’s work on the site.

+Ms Ford tried to defend herself on the site, writing: “I had done interviews before but never live and I underestimated how different it was.
+I won’t be making that mistake again.”

+She had given an interview in November to The Independent but declined to comment following the subreddit drama this week.

-On Thursday morning, the page appeared to be back online and public with an extensive statement outlining what steps would be taken following the Fox News interview.
+On Thursday morning, the page appeared to be back online and public with an extensive statement outlining what steps would be taken following the Fox News interview - particularly more transparency and controls.
+That statement, unspurprisingly, launched a new wave of discourse - and criticism.

-Ms Ford, a 30-year-old in Boston who works as a dog-walker and has gone back to school, spoke to The Independent in November but declined to comment following her departure from the subreddit.
+“People have come to r/antiwork from all walks of life, and with different ideas of what “anti-work” means.
+The most radical ideas (Work should be an option to increase wealth, not a requirement for survival) only represent a minority of the spectrum, while active work reform, worker respect and dignity, and redistribution of stake control via unionizing are by far the majority goals,” user Killians1978 posted Thursday.

+“They’re also the first steps in any more radical changes.
+In the interest of serving these goals, the mods have routinely failed to recognize this and have stubbornly clung to their radical, anarchist views, all while enjoying the clout of modding for a nearly two million member sub.”

 “So people think, ‘Oh, if I don’t have a job, I’m not a human being.’
 That’s a bit of an extreme, but some people really do feel like that – or they feel they’re less of a person because they don’t have a job.
 They struggle with purpose or meaning in their life ... and I think that’s something the anti-work movement can really speak to: It’s not the only thing.